saliagaestella/papyrus/README.md

 This project makes use of the following open source projects:

-- [justicio](https://github.com/bukosabino/justicio) by Bukosabino - used for a small part of the web scraping section.
+- [justicio](https://github.com/bukosabino/justicio) by Bukosabino - used for the web scraping section.